-We're not sure where they came from, these sleep-deprived dark shadows and ageing eye bags.
+We're not sure where they came from, these sleep-deprived dark shadows and ageing under eye bags.

 One minute we were feeling relatively fresh faced and the next, we’re peering into the bathroom mirror wondering how to get rid of the tell tale signs of sleepless nights and years passing that’s written all over our faces.

 Everywhere you turn there’s a new ‘miracle’ product claiming to eradicate these pesky signs of ageing for good – but with whopping great price tags and no guaranteed results, wouldn’t it be nice to try some more natural alternatives?

 Luckily there’s a whole host of natural tips and tricks that promise to seriously reduce bags under your eyes and dark circles, so instead of reaching straight for that concealer why not give on a go?

 The reason we get dark shadows and eye bags has a lot to do with our lifestyles, so detecting what the causes of our eye woes are can help us to banish them from our faces for good.

 We can’t express how important a good night’s sleep is for a whole multitude of reasons, but there really is such a thing as beauty sleep.
 A lack of shut eye can make the skin appear pale and reduces circulation, which is why dark circles appear.
 Everyone’s different so figure out how much sleep you need and stick to it – it’ll work wonders for your peepers!
 It’s also important to completely remove all make up (with a clean flannel) as leaving eye make up residue can cause ageing.